BreadEaterYT/JavaPHP/README.md

 ```

 ### Installation
-Simply download the .jar / .java file from the repository Releases and import it in your project
+Simply download the .jar / .java file from the repository Releases and import it in your project.<br>

-To import the .java file, simply drag it into your project folder.<br>
-To import the .jar file, simply use Maven / Gradle and add new dependency to your configuration that points to the .jar file
+For Maven or Gradle, add it to your local repository.

 ### Contribution
 You can contribute as much as you want, the conditions: